Want to raise emotionally mature, self-aware, happy kids?

 Take stock at bedtime

-He goes on to say that great results can be achieved in just ten minutes a day, with bedtime offering a relaxed and intimate moment to take stock and iron out any pressures or tense moments from the day (more on that later).
+He goes on to say that great results can be achieved in just ten minutes, with bedtime offering a relaxed and intimate moment to take stock and iron out any pressures or tense moments from the day.

-In this article, neuroscientist Jaak Panksepp says the same results can be achieved by connecting with your child for a total of 10 minutes, in small increments across the day.
+Neuroscientist Jaak Panksepp says the same results can be achieved by connecting with your child for a total of nine minutes, in small increments across the day.

-- Three minutes in the morning before they get up.
+- Three minutes in the morning, right after they get up